 Blood Craft is uncomfortable from the very beginning.
 Its relentless hold will keep you in check until the credits roll.
 Yet, you will be ecstatic to witness the sibling bond that never wavers, even in the midst of malevolence.

 “Granted this amateurish horror has glimpses of something greater with Bressack at the helm, but alas, his skills are drowned in painfully overused horror troupes, cringy acting and a half-hearted script […] Blood Craft’s one big twist and flashes of a Dark Souls styled score from Chris Ridenhour just about keeps you vertical until the end.”
 Flickering Myth

-“Ok, so the premise for this movie – bringing someone back to life to torture him – is a tad far-fetched, even for a horror movie, but it is dealt with in a very inventive and entertaining way, and thanks to strong characters, one’s really drawn into the story.
-Plus, despite the plot sounding straight-forward, it does feature some unexpected plot twists…” Search My Trash
+“Ok, so the premise for this movie – bringing someone back to life to torture him – is a tad far-fetched, even for a horror movie, but it is dealt with in a very inventive and entertaining way, and thanks to strong characters, one’s really drawn into the story.”
+Search My Trash

 ” …Blood Craft is actually a pretty effective film.
 It resists the urge to simply be a Hostel style torture film and goes deeper.
 Some of their father’s revelations from the grave are shocking and the whole process takes a toll on the sisters.
 The big twist however may be obvious to some.”
 Voices from the Balcony

 - Madeleine Wade … Grace – For Jennifer; Dances with Werewolves; Tower of Blood